saintograph/FitGit/README.md

 The application has 2 screens :

-* 'Main' screen with all workouts
+* 'Main' screen with all workouts.
+Syncs with offline workout after refresh.

 * 'New Workouts' screen.
 If a workout is started with 'START WORKOUT' and 'END WORKOUT' while offline, the data is saved and sent to the server when online.

-To minify and build it as a PWA, please
+To minify and build it as a PWA, please run:

+* $ npm build

+* cd build

+* python -m http.server

+That's it!

 ```$ bundle install``` installs the needed Ruby on Rails gems locally.